jeremybytes/mazes-for-programmers/README.md

 Coding along with "Mazes for Programmers" by Jamis Buck

 Updates:
+**July 2022**
+* Upgraded code to .NET 6.0.
+* Changed from using System.Drawing to ImageSharp package.
+This takes care of the cross-platform issues noted below (GDI+ is no longer required (which is good because GDI+ is not supported in .NET 6 for non-Windows platforms).)

+**Jan 2020**:
-**Jan 2020**: Moved code to .NET Core and added a web interface.
-Running the "MazeWeb" project provides a parameterized way to generate mazes.
+* Moved code to .NET Core and added a web interface.
+* Running the "MazeWeb" project provides a parameterized way to generate mazes.
 Graphical mazes are shown in the browser.
-An article about this project is coming soon.

 **Cross-Platform Note**:
-This project uses GDI+.
-If you're running on macOS or Linux and you get a GDI+ error, just follow the advice in this article: [SOLVED: System.Drawing .NETCore on Mac, GDIPlus Exception](https://medium.com/@hudsonmendes/solved-system-drawing-netcore-on-mac-gdiplus-exception-c455ab3655a2)
+~~This project uses GDI+.
+If you're running on macOS or Linux and you get a GDI+ error, just follow the advice in this article: [SOLVED: System.Drawing .NETCore on Mac, GDIPlus Exception](https://medium.com/@hudsonmendes/solved-system-drawing-netcore-on-mac-gdiplus-exception-c455ab3655a2)~~

+**Articles**
 Building the Mazes:
 * [Approaching Functional Programming Completely Wrong](https://jeremybytes.blogspot.com/2017/03/approaching-function-programming.html)
 * [More Maze Programming: Heat Map](https://jeremybytes.blogspot.com/2017/07/more-maze-programming-heat-map.html)